kelseyq/fpintrotalk/README.md

-test slides for intro to functional programming talk
+slides for intro to functional programming talk